AayushAnshu21/Chat_App-Node.js-express.js-socket.io/README.md

 # Chat_App/Node.js-express.js-socket.io

 It is basic chat app build using Node.js , express.js and socket.io.
+It uses socket.io to implement real-time communication.

 # Features
--It uses websockets to send message and files between servers.
+-It uses socket.io to send message and files between users.
 -Along with text user can also share images/videos.
 -Users can create rooms for group chat.